 Pessimistic Locking

-Pessimistic locking is like playing it safe, assuming that conflicts over data access are likely to happen.
-It locks down the resource ahead of time, keeping exclusive access for the duration of the transaction or critical operation.
-This means no one else can mess with the resources until they’re unlocked.
+Pessimistic locking is like playing it safe, assuming conflicts over data access are likely to happen.
+So, it locks down the resource ahead of time, keeping exclusive access for the duration of the transaction or critical operation.
+This means nobody else gets to touch that resource until it's done.

-Think of it as booking every taxi in town on a rainy day—not because you need them all, but just to make sure you can get a ride whenever you need one.
+Think of it like booking every taxi in town on a rainy day — not because you need them all, but just to make sure you get a ride whenever you need one.

-In database terms, this translates to locking the rows or tables as soon as a transaction begins and not releasing them until it's complete.
+In database terms, this looks like locking the rows or tables the moment a transaction starts and not letting them go until it's done.

-Here's what pessimistic locking might look like in SQL:
+Here's a taste of what pessimistic locking might look like in SQL:

 BEGIN TRANSACTION;